-In the 2017 In America survey, over 4500 individuals with migraine shared their migraine frequency and migraine symptoms.
-While head pain is the most commonly experienced migraine symptom, people with chronic migraine experienced vertigo more frequently than people with high-frequency episodic and episodic migraine.
+In the 2017 In America survey, over 4,500 people with migraine shared their symptoms and how often those happen.
+People with chronic migraine reported vertigo more often than people with high-frequency episodic or episodic migraine.

 - Dizzy spells